 The floodfill tool

-Our running kid is drawn on an animation layer.
+Our Running Kid project features a character drawn on an animation layer.
 We will now fill in the background with the Floodfill tool (also called Paint Bucket, shortcut [F]).

 Once the Floodfill tool has been selected, various options are proposed in the Paint bucket panel shown opposite:

 - The color modes were discussed in lesson 2 and 10,